 The Most Heavily Forested Country On Earth Is?

-Suriname is the smallest sovereign state in South America.
-Formerly a Dutch colony, the tiny 64,000 square mile country is known for its bauxite mines, rice, bananas, and a thriving eco-tourism industry.
+If you want to visit a country where the entire country is virtually a giant forest, you’ll need to pay a visit to South America and stop by Suriname—the smallest sovereign state on the continent.
+Formerly a Dutch colony, the tiny country is known for its bauxite mines, rice, bananas, shrimp, and a thriving eco-tourism industry.

 That eco-tourism industry draws its strength from the enormous amount of largely untouched tropical rain forests in the region.
-90.2% of Suriname’s 64,000 square miles is forest, which makes it the most heavily forested nation on Earth.
+A shocking 90.2 percent (57,050 square miles) of Suriname’s 64,000 square miles is forested, which makes it, by area, the most heavily forested nation on Earth.